mruiter/com.neo/README.md

 c. check if effective and retry to the desired value

 ## Change Log:

+### v 2.1.1
+Corrected "includeSecure": false placement.
+No secure adds until Athom fixes the S2 and delays on secure devices.

 ### v 2.1.0 - Initial Beta Release - Breaking Changes for Wall Switch !!
 Added support Homey Energy.
 Added support for Touch Wall Switch Triple